Art History Movies Everybody Needs to Watch

 Lisa Immordino Vreeland follows up her acclaimed debut “Diana Vreeland: The Eye has to Travel” with PEGGY GUGGENHEIM: ART ADDICT.
 A colorful character who was not only ahead of her time but helped to define it, Peggy Guggenheim was an heiress to her family fortune who became a central figure in the modern art movement.
 The socialite collector’s eventful life – star-studded by the greatest artists of the 20th century – is told by art critics, historians and Guggenheim herself.

-As a bonus, let’s finish this text with a comedy.
 It might not be the most educational art movie, or the best rated, but it’s really entertaining and fun if you share the same sense of humor.
 Starring Adam Goldberg and Marley Shelton in the main roles the film Untitled is a satirical take on today’s contemporary art world and the art market.
 One of the fundamental questions it poses is what defines contemporary art and how its value is determined while presenting us with a range of vivid protagonists and their odd relationships.

 The uncomfortable merger of art and commerce leads to an unstable romantic triangle in this satiric comedy from director Jonathan Parker.
 Adrian (Adam Goldberg) is an avant-garde music composer whose poorly attended concerts contrast wildly with his brother Josh’s (Eion Bailey) great success as a commercial artist.
 Adrian’s luck appears to change when Josh introduces him to Madeleine (Marley Shelton), an art dealer who sells Josh’s work.